CALL FOR

 - Threading technologies for games

-- Assessment of new generation of computer
+- Assessment of new generation of computer games

-- The impact of art and culture in game
+- The impact of art and culture in game design

 - Game theory as it relates to internet